gamedev44/Basalt/README.md

 **Basalt** is the modern web engine — high-fidelity WebGPU+Havok, Hammer-style workflow, Built for developers who want desktop-class rendering in the browser without the bloat.

 The **IronWill Pipeline** Aims to Make The Path Between Blender and Game Engines Super Easy to Cross With little to No Bloat and Very Little if Any Overhead.
-Its Ultimate Goal is to bring The Power and Main Modern Features From Other Game Engines into Its Editor Tools making the Best Of All Worlds Engine that Utilized Ideas From Existing Systems And Builds Upon them Sufficiently.
+Its Ultimate Goal is to bring The Power and Main Modern Features From Other Game Engines into Its Editor Tools making the Best Of All Worlds Engine that Utilizes Ideas From Other Existing Engine Systems And Modern Ideas then Implements and Builds Upon them Sufficiently.

 ---
 ## Why Basalt?
 Why Not Babylon Editor?